WoosterTech/YNAmazon/README.md

 3. Popcorn-shaped Purse
 https://www.amazon.com/gp/css/summary/edit.html?orderID=321-7890123-4567890
 ```

+## AI Summarization
+The program can use OpenAI's GPT model to generate concise summaries of your Amazon orders.
+To enable this feature:

+1. Set `YNAB_USE_AI_SUMMARIZATION=true` in your `.env` file
+2. Add your OpenAI API key: `OPENAI_API_KEY=your-openai-api-key`

+When enabled, the program will:
+- Generate concise summaries of orders with multiple items
+- Preserve important information like order URLs and partial order warnings
+- Fall back to standard truncation if AI summarization fails or is unavailable
+- Will not use markdown formatting if enabled since this only increases memo length

 ## Limitations
 This script probably won't be able to handle weird edge cases.
 The amazon-orders library is only able to handle amazon.com and will not pull data from other countries' amazon sites.
 Any transactions in the amazon transaction history that don't relate to an amazon.com order will be ignored.
 As with any tool that relies on web scraping, things can change at any time and it is up to the maintainers of the amazon-orders library to fix things.